Information for Applicants 2026

 PHASE 1 (Year 1 EdD)

 Phase 1 of the National EdD (Wales) comprises a taught 60-credit module at level 8 ‘Planning for Doctoral Study and Thesis Preparation’.
-This module will be delivered synchronously online through four taught blocks (January to October 2026) and a compulsory on-campus residential EdD Summer School (July 2026).
+This module will be delivered synchronously online through five taught sessions and five Community of Practice meetings (January to June 2027) and an on-campus residential EdD Summer School (July 2027).
+All sessions including the Summer School are compulsory.
 Students will also have dedicated support through the Professional Learning Passport (PLP) platform.

 PHASE 2 (Years 2 to 6 EdD)